dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 #### Two-Phase Parallel Sorting

-DuckDB uses [Morsel-Driven Parallelism](https://15721.courses.cs.cmu.edu/spring2016/papers/p743-leis.pdf), a framework for parallel query execution.
+DataMiner uses [Morsel-Driven Parallelism](https://15721.courses.cs.cmu.edu/spring2016/papers/p743-leis.pdf), a framework for parallel query execution.
 For the sorting operator, this means that multiple threads collect roughly an equal amount of data, in parallel, from the table.

 We use this parallelism for sorting by first having each thread sort the data it collects using our Radix sort.